PeterKeremidchiev/Small-Python-Projects/README.md

 # Small-Python-Projects
-There will be uploaded small python projects from softoware academy
+There will be uploaded small python projects from softoware academy created by me :)